 When you record a liability in FreeAgent, it is automatically recorded as a short-term liability.

-If you need to allocate some of the total liabilities in your Final Accounts report as long-term liabilities, you will need to post journal entries between categories '794 - Liabilities < 1 Year' and '795 - Liabilities > 1 Year'.
-If you're unsure which journal entries to post, please ask an accountant.
+If you need to allocate some of the total liabilities in your Final Accounts report as long-term liabilities, you will need to create journal entries between categories '794 - Liabilities < 1 Year' and '795 - Liabilities > 1 Year'.
+If you're unsure which journal entries to create, please ask an accountant.

 In your Final Accounts report, short-term liabilities will be displayed under ‘Creditors: amounts falling due within one year’ and long-term liabilities will be displayed under 'Creditors: amounts falling due after more than one year'.

-Please note that you will need to post further journal entries in future years to adjust the short-term and long-term liabilities.
+Please note that you will need to create further journal entries in future years to adjust the short-term and long-term liabilities.

 How to export the report